SystemsApproach/private5g/software/scale.rst

 connect that node to one or more physical gNBs.

-Finally, apart from being able able to run SD-Core and gNBsim on separate nodes—i.e., cleaning decoupling the Core from the RAN—one question we have not yet answered is why you might want to scale Aether.
+Finally, apart from being able able to run SD-Core and gNBsim on separate nodes—thereby cleanly decoupling the Core from the RAN—one question we have not yet answered is why you might want to scale Aether.
 One answer is that you also want to run some other edge application, such as an IoT or AI/ML platform, on the Aether cluster.